Comparisons / CAMEL AI vs CrewAI

 CAMEL AI vs CrewAI: Which Agent Framework to Use?

-CAMEL AI camel ai pioneered role-playing multi-agent conversations in a 2023 neurips paper.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+CAMEL AI pioneered role-playing multi-agent conversations in a 2023 NeurIPS paper.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers